History & Staff

 Doris Kufeldt, Organist

 Doris Kufeldt was born in Decatur, Indiana and moved to Florida in 1953.
 She began playing the Organ for the Layton Harden Funeral Home in 1962 and continues today to play for Harden/Pauli Funeral Home.
-Doris and her late husband, Wally have four children and 12 grandchildren.
+Doris and her late husband, Wally have four children, 12 grandchildren and 3 great-grandchildren.

 Gail Roundtree, Hairdresser